Web Officers

 AND

-The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Appleton, Eau Claire, Madison, and Milwaukee Area Offices, Wisconsin Safety and Health Consultation Program, and Wisconsin Underground Contractors Association, Inc. (WUCA) continue to recognize the value of maintaining a collaborative relationship to foster safety and health practices and programs to improve American workplaces.
-To that end, OSHA, Wisconsin Safety and Health Consultation Program, and WUCA hereby renew the Alliance signed April 21, 2023, and renewed March XX, 2026, with a continued emphasis on protecting workers in the underground construction industry.
-Specifically, each organization is committed to providing WUCA members and the public with information, guidance, and access to training resources that will help them protect workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
-Through the Alliance, the organizations will continue to address hazards associated with trench cave-ins, underground utility strikes, confined space entries, struck-by equipment and material, respirable silica, heat illness, and roadway work zones.
+The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Fort Worth Area Office and American Society of Safety Professionals Fort Worth Chapter continue to recognize the value of maintaining a collaborative relationship to foster safety and health practices and programs to improve American workplaces.
+To that end, OSHA and ASSP Fort Worth hereby renew the Alliance signed March 19, 2024, with a continued emphasis on workplace safety and health.
+Specifically, both organizations are committed to providing ASSP Fort Worth members and the public with information, guidance, and access to training resources that will help them protect workers and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
+Through the Alliance, the organizations will continue to address workplace safety and health.

 This agreement provides a framework and objectives for the Alliance's activities.
-Alliance participants also agree to meet the requirements for program participation laid out in the "Fundamental Requirements for OSHA Alliance Program Participants" and the "Guidelines for OSHA's Alliance Program Participants: Alliance Products and Other Alliance Projectsp."
+Alliance participants also agree to meet the requirements for program participation laid out in the "Fundamental Requirements for OSHA Alliance Program Participants" and the "Guidelines for OSHA's Alliance Program Participants: Alliance Products and Other Alliance Projects."

 Through the Alliance, the organizations will use injury, illness, and hazard exposure data, when appropriate, to help identify areas of emphasis for Alliance awareness, outreach, and communication activities.
 The Alliance will also explore and implement selected options, including but not limited to surveys, to evaluate the Alliance and measure the impact on improving workplace safety and health.
-In renewing this Alliance, OSHA and WUCA recognize that OSHA's State Plan and On-Site Consultation Program partners are an integral part of the OSHA national effort, and that information about the products and activities of the Alliance may be shared with these partners for the advancement of common goals.
+In renewing this Alliance, OSHA and ASSP Fort Worth Chapter recognize that OSHA's State Plan and On-Site Consultation Program partners are an integral part of the OSHA national effort, and that information about the products and activities of the Alliance may be shared with these partners for the advancement of common goals.

 Raising Awareness: Outreach and Communication